writer/fitbert/README.md

 FitBertServer.fitb(masked_string, options=[replaced_substring])
 ```

 The benefit to doing this over masking yourself is that if the internally used masking token changes, you don't have to know about that.
+Also, you don't need to make an instance of FitBert, so you don't have to incur the cost of downloading a pretrained Bert model.

 However, you could also write your `CallFitBertServer` function to take an unmasked string and a span, something like:

 ```python
 FitBertServer.mask_fitb(better_string, span_to_change)
 ```

+And then not need to install `FitBert` in your client at all.

 ## Development